 - Other concerns: social rejection, backlash, increased/more severe hazing for other group members, or they may feel they’ve invested too much already to walk away.

-If you notice some of these reactions, try talking with your student.
-Many hazing victims don’t realize they’re experiencing hazing, or they may be in denial.
-When talking with your student about hazing, keep the following in mind:
+If you notice some of these reactions, try talking with them.
+Many people who experience hazing may not be able to recognize it.
+When chatting, keep the following in mind:

 - Start by expressing your concern.

-- Describe to your student what you have observed (e.g., lack of sleep, changes in your student’s mood, energy level, ability to do work).
+- Describe what you have observed (e.g. lack of sleep, changes in mood, energy level, ability to do work).

-- If you suspect that your student is being hazed but won’t say so, ask if there are things going on that they aren’t supposed to talk about.
+- If you suspect that they are being hazed but won’t say so, ask if there are things going on that they aren’t supposed to talk about.

-- Let your student know it’s okay to withdraw from an organization at any point and that there are lots of communities and groups to join on campus instead.
+- Let them know it’s okay to withdraw from an organization at any point and that there are lots of communities and groups to join on campus instead.

-- Offer to support your student in getting care and support on campus, and ask how you can be helpful.
+- Offer support in getting care and support on campus, and ask how you can be helpful.

-- Let your student know what resources are available for support and reporting.
-You can reference this website and our resources page!
+- Let them know what resources are available for support and reporting.
+You can reference this website, our resources page, and our how to report page!